Oregon Online Poker FAQ

-Q. With all of the online gambling approved for the lottery, will legal online poker follow?
+Q. With all of the online gambling approved for the lottery, will regulated online poker follow?

 A. Though that would be the logical step, online poker in Oregon would be a very complicated endeavor, one that Oregon is not prepared for.
 In addition, there is still a notion that the lottery is not a game of chance, while online poker is a chance game, lumped into the same category with other gambling.
 Until this discrepancy is realized by state legislators, internet poker will not follow the lottery to the Internet.